robwalton/alfred-taskpaper-workflow/README.md

 - Cursor now correctly moves from sidebar to editor pain when selecting an item
 - Fix `do` command with no args to now open workflow doc rather than just bring TP forward
 - `domail` command warns if Mail app is closed and no longer creates an empty entry

+**0.9.4**
+- Fix bug which reults in an extra line under the domail entries
+- Update to new TP icon
+- Aesthetic changes to make items in Alfred list much simpler looking
+- domail now puts URL as comment and uses locale specific date format

+**0.9.5**
+- Added `dou` (u for URL) command to capture webpage title, URL and highlighted text
+- Added `dosn` and `dohn` to show or hide notes respectively

 ## To contribute
 To contribute to the workflow please fork on github: https://github.com/robwalton/alfred-taskpaper-workflow